Small Dog Breed FoodFeeding your Morkie the best

 4. Study up on all the people foods that can make your Morkie seriously ill.
 You can find a printable list here.

-Pick a quality commercial food: a small dog breed food
+Pick a quality commercial food: ideally a small breed food

 If you don’t plan on feeding your new puppy a RAW diet, or you’re not experienced in making dog food, you can pick a quality commercial product.